Blepharoplasty & Eyelid Reduction London

 Lower blepharoplasty - inside the lower eyelid or below the lower eyelash -

-Is blepharoplasty surgery a painful procedure?Blepharoplasty or eyelid surgery is a superficial procedure in that it involves removal only of excess skin and does not involve any deeper work.
-There is therefore very little in the way of post-operative discomfort in the recovery period.
+Is blepharoplasty painful?Blepharoplasty or eyelid surgery is a superficial procedure in that it involves the removal of excess skin and does not involve any deeper work.
+There is, therefore, very little in the way of post-operative discomfort during the recovery period.
 Any pain can be controlled with simple over-the-counter painkillers and the application of antibiotic eye ointment prescribed by your surgeon.

 In most cases, patients require no pain relief whatsoever after eyelid surgery.
-It is common to have a feeling of grittiness in the eyes and this is affectively treated with the eye ointment prescribed to you to take after the surgery.
-It is common to have a bruised and swollen appearance after surgery although this rapidly settles down after a few days.
+It is common to have a feeling of grittiness in the eyes, and this is effectively treated with the eye ointment prescribed to you to take after the surgery.
+It is common to have a bruised and swollen appearance after surgery, although this rapidly settles down after a few days.
 Most patients often work from home for a day or two after surgery and are back to their normal activities of daily living after 3 to 4 days.
 Any post-operative discomfort is very insignificant in nature. -

 Can eyebags be treated with a blepharoplasty?Eyebags are often due to excess skin and these can be treated effectively with a lower blepharoplasty procedure.